 Antigua might be the most charming city in Central America.

 The former capital of Guatemala (antigua means ‘old’ in Spanish), Antigua was abandoned for Guatemala City because the area was earthquake-prone.

 Among the many Spanish colonial buildings are several ruined churches, which were destroyed by an earthquake and never rebuilt.
 In particular, the cathedral which you see today (shown in the leading photo) is only a fraction of the size of the original building.
 If you go to the back of the structure you can see the remains of the original cathedral.

-Antigua is an hour drive from the Guatemala City airport and one of the top things to do in Guatemala.
+Antigua is an hour’s drive from Guatemala City airport and one of the top things to do in Guatemala.

 This city was once the capital of Guatemala.
 Even though it is no longer the capital, one thing is undeniable: The number of colonial relics at the site and the beautiful streetscape makes it one of the most outstanding cities in the Americas.